Where to Stay in Chicago First Time: Best Areas

 Staying along the Magnificent Mile end of River North will grant you easy access to tons of nearby sights and attractions in the surrounding areas.

-Nearby Navy Pier is a popular destination for families, particularly those with children.
+The Navy Pier is a popular destination for families with children.
 Navy Pier is home to the Chicago Children’s museum, a 200ft Ferris wheel with stunning views of Chicago and Michigan Lake, and several lovely parks surrounding Ohio Street Beach.
 Perfect for a family day out.

 The Navy pier also hosts the Chicago Shakespeare Theatre where you can enjoy productions of various Shakespeare plays by local dramatists.